jxlok/Distributed-Auction/README 2.md

     * `bid`: send a new bid for a given item, subsequent prompts will ask for following details:
       1. auction id
       2. new price
-    * you should see bids updates on the console after submitting a new bid.
+    * `create`:create a new item store in the database. follow the hint in console.